chriskrogh/site/README.md

 # Chris Krogh

-Super tiny personal website hosted using GitHub Pages.
+Personal website built using NextJS and deployed on Vercel.

 https://chriskrogh.com